Department chair: Emily Walsh

 Teaches courses that include Climate Change, Environmental Geology, and Geology of New Zealand.
 With Cornell students, he studies stalagmites and ancient coral to understand prehistoric climate conditions in various regions of the world, including Portugal, Nepal, Australia, New Zealand, the Dominican Republic, the Great Basin of the Western United States, and the Ozarks.
-Denniston and his students have co-authored a number of articles in leading journals including Geology and Quaternary Science Reviews.
+Denniston and his students have co-authored a number of articles in leading journals including Geology, Quaternary Science Reviews, and the Proceedings of the National Academy of Sciences.
 He chairs the environmental studies program.
 Ph.D., University of Iowa; M.S., University of New Mexico; B.A., Hamilton College.

 Associate Professor of Geology